I have men on command

 - The Goodkind family as a whole play with this trope: while they see causes that they contribute as being necessary for the good of everyone, and honestly are trying to improve the welfare of humanity as a whole, the fact remains that they are also seen by most of the protagonists as a corrupt family who want to see the genocide of mutantkind.
 That view isn't necessarily wrong.

-- Fancypants from My Little Pony: Friendship Is Magic, an upper-class Canterlot unicorn with a huge amount of pull in with the Canterlot elite.
+- Fancy Pants, an upper-class Canterlot unicorn with a huge amount of pull in with the Canterlot elite.
 He's also a true gentleman who treats Rarity with the utmost respect and is even very kind towards the rest of the mane cast despite the latter's boorish behavior, and despite most of the other elite ponies looking down on Ponyville ponies.

 - The Young Justice version of Bruce Wayne/Batman isn't fun, by any means, but he operates as this character in the background.
 Besides taking in Dick Grayson after his parents died and his uncle was paralyzed, he also provides a credit card for Superboy's expenses after he's rescued from the cloning facility and pays the tuition for Artemis to attend the same private school he sends Dick to.
 Word of God is that he also offered to take in Zatanna after her father was absorbed by Doctor Fate and that he's the third Robin's legal guardian as well.